Two hours later, the soldiers were ordered to line up.

 Zobid's voice rang across the camp.

-"From this day on, they are your allies.
+"From this day on, they are your comrades.
 Treat them with respect."

-> "Is this what we're fighting beside?
-I didn't think they'd throw someone this low to the ground in our tribe."
+"Is this what we're supposed to fight beside?
+I didn't think they'd send someone this low to stand with our tribe."

 Laughter spread among the ranks.